Eliza Chappell Porter: Spiritual life

 Porter had a serious illness before teaching in Mackinac; many believed it was a miracle that she survived.
-Porter credited this miracle to her strong religious beliefs.

-Even among all the good Eliza was accomplishing, she was still a product of the prejudices of the time.

-23rd [June 1832] on my return from the mission accompanied by one of the sisters I called at some of the Indian lodges.
+Porter credited this miracle to her strong religious beliefs but she was still a product of the prejudices of the time:23rd [June 1832] on my return from the mission accompanied by one of the sisters I called at some of the Indian lodges.
 We had a copy of St. John's Gospel and attempted to read to them but such indifference!
 Oh!
 When shall all this wandering miserable race believe the report?
 Soon!
 For the day of the Lord is at hand.

-She also commented on Catholic families on the frontier.
+She also commented on Catholic families on the frontier:19th [June 1833].

-19th [June 1833].
 Last week after Miss O's arrival, went to the Point, four miles from Mackinaw to see if a school could be opened there.
 Never have I witnessed such scenes of wretchedness and want.
 About one hundred and eighty inhabitants.
 All Catholics except one or two families.
 French and Indian languages alone spoken there.
 Every man in the settlement a confirmed drunkard.